veselinastaneva/th-docs/serving/docs.md

 ## Latest Version Predictions

-That's the way to go, when you want to use always latest and greatest version.
-Do not specify any version and your Teachable will always return predictions from the latest model deployed in the specific environment.
-Such approach is recommended and very helpful for automating your deployment pipeline.
+That's the way to go when you want to use always the latest and greatest version.
+Do not specify any version and your Teachable will always return predictions from the latest model activated in the specific environment.
+Such an approach is recommended and very helpful for automating your deployment pipeline.

 ```python
 teachable = TeachableHubPredictAPI(